 Name: April Burt

 It was definitely not an easy jump onto the career ladder.
-I met a girl who worked as a divemaster in Greece, and we spent the summer in Jordan as dive guides where I gained a lot of experience and dive qualifications.
+I met a girl who worked as a divemaster in Greece, and we spent the summer in Jordan as dive guides.
+Here I gained a lot of experience and dive qualifications.
 After I graduated from university I went back to Jordan and worked for another year gaining my divemaster qualification.
-I felt pretty confident that I would easily get a job with my dive skills and degree under my belt, but I was wrong.
+I felt pretty confident that I would easily get a job with my dive skills and degree under my belt.
+However, I was wrong.
 I must have applied for hundreds of jobs but I still didn’t have any enough experience.

 I managed to get a place volunteering a couple of days a week at the National Marine Aquarium in Plymouth.
-This coupled with my dive skills and a powerboat license I gained, landed me an internship at a scientific research station in Chilean Patagonia.
-I spent a few months working in this small team and learning new skills, but was also still applying for jobs and eventually secured a role with Frontier Madagascar as Assistant Marine Research Officer (unpaid).
+This, with my dive skills and a powerboat license, landed me an internship at a scientific research station in Chilean Patagonia.
+I spent a few months working in this small team and learning new skills.
+While, also still applying for jobs and eventually secured a role with Frontier Madagascar as Assistant Marine Research Officer (unpaid).
 After six months in Madagascar, I got a position with GVI in Seychelles.
 As science coordinator for GVI’s marine programme on Curieuse island I was finally getting paid to do conservation work!
 I also learned a lot about team management and working with local organisations to achieve shared objectives.

-More recently we conducted a project to clean-up the marine debris that is cluttering Aldabra’s (in the Seychelles) coastline (@AldabraCleanUp / https://www.youtube.com/watch?v=Kf3PcL8gUpU) and this has had a much further reach than I ever imagined it would, it certainly felt like we, like other small initiatives, had made a real impact.
-Overall though I think the biggest difference I can make is building capacity and empowering others.
+More recently we conducted a project to clean-up the marine debris that is cluttering Aldabra’s (in the Seychelles) coastline.
+This has had a much further reach than I ever imagined it would, it certainly felt like we, like other small initiatives, had made a real impact.
+Overall though I think the biggest difference I can make is building capacity and empowering others

 The sky is the limit!

 7. Are there any skills you never thought you would need but did?